Course support material overview

 L10 – Choice and evaluation

 Same of the links are credits to the source of images or information; other interesting additional data ad references.
-Please report any broken link or new references you think are worthwhile.

 Now you can return to the C21 course page.